-Baltic Development Forum, Stockholm International Water Institute (SIWI) and the Union of the Baltic Cities (UBC) in collaboration with the Alliance for Global Water Adaptation are pleased to kick off an initiative Urban Climate Change Adaptation in the Baltic Sea Region.
-The project provides opportunities for capacity building, training and applying the skills to existing situations.
-The project will focus on establishing connections between climate change and sustainable development of urban areas.
+The initiative Urban Climate Change Adaptation in the Baltic Sea Region was kicked off by Baltic Development Forum, Stockholm International Water Institute (SIWI) and the Union of the Baltic Cities (UBC) in collaboration with the Alliance for Global Water Adaptation.
+The project provided opportunities for capacity building, training and applying the skills to existing situations.
+The project also focused on establishing connections between climate change and sustainable development of urban areas.

-A series of workshops will be carried out in the Baltic Sea Region (Stockholm, Turku, Copenhagen) to connect decision makers and local practitioners (cities and municipalities) engaged in climate change adaptation areas and to train them in a set of risk management approaches known as bottom-up strategies.
-Discussions will be based on knowledge sharing, capacity building and raising awareness of available methodologies.
-The content of the workshops will be tailored to the local context.
+A series of workshops were carried out in the Baltic Sea Region (Stockholm, Turku, Copenhagen) to connect decision makers and local practitioners (cities and municipalities) engaged in climate change adaptation areas and to train them in a set of risk management approaches known as bottom-up strategies.
+Discussions were be based on knowledge sharing, capacity building and raising awareness of available methodologies.
+The content of the workshops were tailored to the local context.

-- Organise three workshops in different locations in the Baltic Sea Region, providing training on the implementation of bottom-up approaches to climate change adaptation.
+- Three workshops in different locations in the Baltic Sea Region, providing training on the implementation of bottom-up approaches to climate change adaptation.

-- Connect stakeholders across the Baltic Sea Region for knowledge-sharing on water management decision making.
+- Connecting stakeholders across the Baltic Sea Region for knowledge-sharing on water management decision making.

-- Link up to the macro-regional and wider international agenda on climate change adaptation.
+- Linking up to the macro-regional and wider international agenda on climate change adaptation.

-- Engage in active communication and disseminate outcomes to a wider audience through eg. live streaming of workshops, and the utilization of the partner organisations’ communications channels.
+- Engaging in active communication and disseminate outcomes to a wider audience through eg. live streaming of workshops, and the utilization of the partner organisations’ communications channels.

-- Explore the potential for expanding and growing the initiative beyond the project period.
+- Exploring the potential for expanding and growing the initiative beyond the project period.